x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 ## Step 2: Create a mail flow rule to route unprocessed messages to the email add-on service

-The rule routes messages from internal senders to the outbound connector that you created in Step 1 if the messages haven't already been processed by the email add-on service (the custom header isn't stamped on the message).
+The rule routes messages from internal senders to the connector (from Office 365 to your organization's email server).
+This routing happens if the messages haven't already been processed by the email add-on service (the custom header isn't stamped on the message).

 ### Use the EAC to create a mail flow rule to route unprocessed messages to the email add-on service